codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 1. To download the log, click **Download**.
   The file is downloaded as `<component-name>.log`.

-### (Hybrid GitOps) Restoring provisioned Runtimes
+## (Hybrid GitOps) Restoring provisioned GitOps Runtimes

-In case of cluster failure, restore the provisioned Hybrid Runtime from the existing runtime installation repository.
+In case of cluster failure, restore the provisioned Hybrid GitOps Runtime from the existing runtime installation repository.
 For partial or complete cluster failures, you can restore the Runtime to either the failed cluster or to a different cluster.
 Restoring the provisioned Runtime reinstalls it, leveraging the resources in the existing Runtime repo.